 If you have been camping in the rain, you understand the importance of a waterproof tent.
 If your tent leaks, it could potentially ruin your whole trip.
 This post contains some of the best tent waterproofing products and why you need them.

-Before we dive into the products, let’s talk tent waterproofing and why you need it.
+Before we dive into the products, however, let’s talk tent waterproofing and why you need it.

 (Let’s also talk about how this post features affiliate links.
-These are links that earn us a commission if you make a purchase.
+These are links that earn me a commission if you make a purchase.
 No extra cost to you.)